NORKA

 Loveland, Colorado's

-First German Congregational Church was organized November 24, 1901, by the Reverend M.E.
-Eversz, D.D., and Rev. Traudt as the third German Congregational Church in Colorado.
+First German Congregational Church, was organized on November 24, 1901, by the Reverend M.E.
+Eversz, D.D., and Rev. Traudt.
+It became the third German Congregational Church in Colorado.
 The previous two German Congregational Churches formed in Colorado were located in Denver.

 Rev. Adam Traudt, pastor of the First German Evangelical Church of Globeville, a suburb of Denver, preached his sermon this morning under guard of three policeman stationed at intervals across the front of the church near the pulpit.
 This extraordinary scene was enacted as a result of a long quarrel with some of the members of the congregation.
 Last Wednesday evening at a church meeting a majority vote of one deposed the minister.
 He refused to recognize the vote and declared he would hold the fort against his enemies.
 In pursuance of this policy he spent Friday night in the church, heavily armed, to prevent the entrance of a hundred church-goers who gathered, determined to enter and put him out.